arcxp/content-search-validator/README.md

 ### Custom analyzers

+The arabic analyzer is an example of uses custom filters.

-An example custom analyzer uses external configurations custom_stop_words.txt and custom_synonym.txt.
-The files are added to opensearch in docker-compose.yml and the analyzer references the files.
+The custom analyzer uses external configurations custom_stop_words.txt and custom_synonym.txt.
+The files are added to opensearch in docker-compose.yml and the analyzer references the files with `_path` statements.

 ## How to run it?